mrmeizongo/AeroCalc/README.md

 Running program without arguments uses default values for airplane settings
 Weight values are in grams and length values are in millimeters

 ## Default values:
-Wingspan = 1200 mm  (Everything starts from a user provided wingspan.
+AileronType = -b (-b for barn type ailerons, -s for string type ailerons) Wingspan = 1200 mm  (Everything starts from a user provided wingspan.
 I chose 1200mm as a starting point)
 FuselageLength = FuseLenModifier(0...1) is 70% of wingspan
 NoseLength = NoseLenModifier(0...1) is 21% of fuselage length
 WingRootChord = WingRootChordModifier(0...1) is 16.67% of wingspan or 1/6 of wingspan
 WingTipChord = WingTipChordModifier(0...1) is 100% of wingRootChord(for a rectangular wing)
 HorizontalStabArea = HStabAreaModifier(0...1) is 22.5% of winspan area
+HorizonalTipChord = HStabChordModifier(0...1) is 100% of horizontalStabRootChord(for a rectangular wing)
-VerticalStabArea = VStabAreaModifier(0...1) is 11.25% of winspan area
+VerticalStabArea = VStabAreaModifier(0...1) is 50% of horizontal stab area
 Weight = 1000 grams (Estimate used for approximating wing load)